autogluon/autogluon/examples/automm/Kaggle-Pawpularity/README.md

  - timm
  - omegaconf
  - antlr4
+ - nlpaug

 Using the saved standalone model can avoid downloading models in submission.
 You can refer to *1.3* to save the standalone model.

 ## 3. Prediction in Kaggle Competitions

 Next, let's upload the predictor to Kaggle and use it to generate predictions on the test set.
-You should upload the AutoMMPredictor standalone save files as a dataset to kaggle and put it in the input data sources of your prediction code.
+You should upload the AutoMMPredictor standalone save files as a dataset to Kaggle and put it in the input data sources of your prediction code.
-You can load the AutoMMPredictor using the code follow.
+You can load the AutoMMPredictor using the code following.

     pretrained_model = predictor.load(path=save_standalone_path)